 - Kaydale Lodge Gardens, Nietta

-Early this morning our coach takes us to Dove Lake for a 6km, two-hour walk around the lake.
+Early this morning our coach takes us to Dove Lake for a six-kilometre, two-hour walk around the lake.
 Much of the track, which is under the towering shadow of Cradle Mountain, is boarded for easy walking.
 We’ll see Glacier Rock and walk through the tranquil Ballroom Forest where myrtle-beech trees are festooned in moss.
 On our walk we’ll be on the lookout for Australia’s only cold-climate deciduous tree.
-Nothofagus gunnii, also known as tanglefoot as bushwalkers sometimes get caught in its twisted, ground hugging branches.
+Nothofagus gunnii is also known as tanglefoot as bushwalkers sometimes get caught in its twisted, ground-hugging branches.
 You’ll only find it in Tasmania!
-Note: If you prefer to sleep-in you can take a leisurely half hour stroll along the walking track at the rear of our hotel.
+Note: If you prefer to sleep in you can take a leisurely half hour stroll along the walking track at the rear of our hotel.

 Just north of Leven Canyon lies Kaydale, a 2-hectare garden, created by two garden-obsessed generations of the Crowden family.
 The four gardeners have their own interests and gardens include a grand rockery with a waterfall, one of Tasmania’s best collections of deciduous trees, a vegetable patch, a pear walk with 27 espaliered trees, woodlands garden with a stream and Japanese style zen garden with raked gravel and bonsai.
 Featured plants in November include peonies and waratah.
 (Overnight Cradle Mountain Hotel) BLD